fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.cyberick.com/post/how-to-find-new-more-domains-of-a-company-recon-stuff">-How to find new/more domains of a company? - Recon Stuff</a>

+<a href="https://github.com/xnl-h4ck3r/xnLinkFinder">-xnLinkFinder : A python tool used to discover endpoints for a given target </a>

 <a href="https://n00b.sh/posts/aes-killer-mobile-app-demo/">-Decrypting Mobile App Traffic using AES Killer and Frida</a>

 <a href="https://burpsuite.guide/blog/how-good-is-burps-api-scanning/">-How good is Burp's API Scanning?</a>